SpiroCx/puttyCluster/README.md

 * puttyCluster putty cluster / multi-session / multi-window input
 * Simple AutoHotkey script to enable sending input to multiple putty window simultaneously.

 For me personally this makes the script even more useful with a few simple extensions.
-It was already great.
+It was already good.

 ### Features